christinaannas/weather-at-the-office/README.md

 # Weather At The Office

+## Setting the Stage
+Examples of plain HTML and CSS styling.
+Open `index.html` using a browser to follow along.
 ## The Documents are _In_ The Computer & Hey, This Looks Familiar!
 Enhancing our HTML and CSS with a custom element written in JS.
 To follow along, first:
 -  [Install node.js](https://nodejs.org/en/download/).